 As rare and morbid as coffin births are, they are a distilled representation of the thin line between life and death.

-Now that you’ve read about coffin births, read 5 terrifying true stories of people being buried alive.
-Then read about Lenin’s Mausoleum And the best-preserved corpse on Earth
+Now that you’ve read about coffin births, read terrifying true stories of people being buried alive.
+Then read about Lenin’s Mausoleum and how he became the best preserved corpse on earth. \